kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

         ---
     ```

-- Import this PV and PVC into Vanilla Kubernetes Cluster
+- Import this PV and PVC into Vanilla Kubernetes cluster

     ```bash
         kubectl create -f static.yaml